Global Talent Visa

 Can Global Talent Holders Apply for Settlement?

 YES!
-Some can do it in even 3 years if the last endorsement was given under the “exceptional talent” criteria for any endorsing body.
+Some can do it in even 3 years if the last endorsement was under the “exceptional talent” criteria for any endorsing body.

-Also, the applicants can settle after 3 years if the last endorsement was given under the “exceptional promise” criteria for the endorsing bodies for science, engineering, humanities and medicine.
+Also, the applicants can settle after 3 years if the last endorsement was under the “exceptional promise” criteria for the endorsing bodies for science, engineering, humanities and medicine.

-Additionally, 3 years to settlement to applicants, if their last endorsement was given under the UKRI “, endorsed funder” fast track criteria.
+Additionally, 3 years to settlement to applicants, if their last endorsement was under the UKRI “, endorsed funder” fast track criteria.

-And 5 years if the last endorsement was given under the “exceptional promise” criteria for Arts Council England or Tech Nation.
+And 5 years if the last endorsement was under the “exceptional promise” criteria for Arts Council England or Tech Nation.

 How Much Does it Cost to Apply?